aleksandrfedorov97/docspace-plugins/draw.io/README.md

 ## User feedback and support

-To ask questions and share feedback, use [Issues](https://github.com/ONLYOFFICE/docspace-plugins/issues) in this repository or visit [our forum](https://forum.onlyoffice.com/).
+To ask questions and share feedback, use [Issues](https://github.com/ONLYOFFICE/docspace-plugins/issues) in this repository.
+Alternatively, you can contact ONLYOFFICE team via [community.onlyoffice.com](https://community.onlyoffice.com) or [feedback.onlyoffice.com](https://feedback.onlyoffice.com/forums/966080-your-voice-matters).